jacebryan/Sample_Repo/.github/ISSUE_TEMPLATE/contributor-access.md

 ---
 name: Want to be a Contributor to a project?
-about: Support a project as a non-member of the core develompent team
+about: Support a project as a non-core development team member
 labels: Access - Contributor
 title: Contributor Access Request
 assignees: jacebryan